-Frédérick Gravel is back once again to kindle our desire for disturbing excitement, taking the big Monument National stage by storm with a choreographic concert of downright corrosive energy.
+With nine supercharged dancers and two musicians, Frédérick Gravel is back once again to kindle our desire for disturbing excitement with a choreographic concert of downright corrosive energy.

 Steeped in baroque, new wave, post-punk and electro music, the choreographer hijacks the stage to lay waste to the apathy and helpless feelings of impotence of a society that has lost its way.
 Alternating between scathing duos and powerful group choreography, Gravel constructs a language of movement based on tenacious bodies and pounding pulsation.
 Constantly on the alert, the dancers remain open to surprises, to accidents.
 All are fallible, fiery, viscerally engaged.
 A stunning poetry is born, the sullen mood swept away.
 From the gloomy shadows emerges art.

 Artistic direction and choreography Frédérick Gravel